vilab-tartu/NaRIBaS/IL-PMC/README.md

 ## Publication

-These scripts generate inputs, run calculations, and analyze results described in "Potential of Monolayer Charge" preprint: https://arxiv.org/abs/2301.13681
+These scripts generate inputs, run calculations, and analyze results described in the "Potential of Monolayer Charge" preprint: https://arxiv.org/abs/2301.13681.

 ## Results and Analysis

-Original results are available on demand from vladislav.ivanistsev@ut.ee.
-Publication Figures are stored in Figures folder.
+Actual results are available on demand from vladislav.ivanistsev@ut.ee.

+Publication Figures are stored in the Figures folder.

-In Analysis folder, ASE database (pmc8.db) and Jupyter notebook (analysis8.jpynb) contain all data and scripts needed to reproduce two Figures and Table from https://arxiv.org/abs/2301.13681.
+In the Analysis folder, the ASE database (pmc8.db) and Jupyter notebook (analysis8.jpynb) contain all data and scripts needed to reproduce two Figures and Table from https://arxiv.org/abs/2301.13681.

 ## Software installation